The Scapegoat and the Devouring Mother: Jungian Shadow Work for Healing

 Next

-Born to Carry the Family Shadow: The Scapegoat's Journey from Wound to Self-Mastery
+Carrying the Family Shadow: A Scapegoat's Path to Self-Mastery